Trump lawyer Michael Cohen drops lawsuit against BuzzFeed over Steele dossier

 The dossier has been a hot topic among conservative pundits who have claimed that it is illegitimate and fueled Mueller's investigation.

-Ben Smith, the editor-in-chief of BuzzFeed News, wrote a New York Times op-ed one year after publishing the dossier in which he defended his decision to make the document public.
+Ben Smith, the editor-in-chief of BuzzFeed News, wrote a New York Times op-ed a year after publishing the dossier in which he defended his decision to make the document public.

 "Without the dossier, Americans would have found it difficult to understand the actions of their elected representatives and government officials," he wrote.